Edwin Denby (poet): Works

 His dance reviews and essays were collected in Looking at the Dance (1949, reprinted 1968), Dancers, Buildings, and People in the Streets (1965) and Dance Writings (1986).

+His small book on Willem de Kooning was published by Hanuman Books in 1988.

 Denby's works of poetry include In Public, In Private (1948), Mediterranean Cities (1956), Snoring in New York (1974), Collected Poems (1975) and The Complete Poems (1986).

 His English translation of Lao Tze's Chinese classic text Tao Te Ching from a German edition was published as Edwin's Tao in 1993.

 Denby's only novel, Mrs. W's Last Sandwich (also released as Scream in a Cave) was published in 1972.

 Guggenheim Fellow

 In 1948, he was awarded a Guggenheim Fellowship grant in poetry and dance criticism.

 Death and legacy

 On July 12, 1983, at the summer house he maintained with Burckhardt in Searsmont Maine, he committed suicide by taking an overdose of sleeping pills; he had been ill and increasingly concerned about the loss of his mental powers.

 Denby was inducted into the National Museum of Dance's Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame in 2002.